GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/promises/index.md

 article on chained promises][mdn-promise-chain].
 {% endAside %}

-Regardless of which syntax you use, this form of error notification also helps you write async logic in a more synchronous style.
+Whether you receive the error using `.catch()` or the optional second parameter of `.then()`, this form of error handling helps you write async logic in a more synchronous style.

 ### Using async/await